 When a patient is admitted to a hospital or long-term care facility, they are assumed to receive care from nurses and doctors.
 However, families and patients may not realize that hospital admissions and stays are administratively complicated and are overseen by health unit coordinators.

 Health unit coordinators work behind the scenes in hospitals, clinics, outpatient clinics, and care facilities to ensure patients have everything they need during their stay.
 Duties for health unit coordinators include preparing a hospital room for a patient, ordering supplies as needed, coordinating medical procedures, and supervising the stay.
-This critical administrative role ensures the hospital stay can be as uneventful as possible.
+This critical administrative role ensures that the hospital stay is as uneventful as possible.

 While some health unit coordinators complete on-the-job training, completing a health unit coordinator education program is becoming an industry standard.
 These programs vary in length and scope from an online self-paced certificate to an associate’s degree.
 Typically, the more education a student completes in this field, the better their chances of employment, higher earnings, and future advancement.